Reading Time: 6 min.

 MIDI channels:

-Some devices can receive MIDI messages on all 16 channels through its OMNI functionality.
+Some devices receive MIDI messages on all 16 channels through its OMNI functionality.
 It’s useful when you have a small setup or are testing your device, but it’s better to use independent MIDI channels for more complex setups.

 Control Changes are MIDI messages used to actively control variable parameters like volume, pan, effects from expression pedals, volume pedals, encoders, sliders, and more.
 Each message is numbered 0 to 127, including an extra bit for a VALUE, which distinguishes Control Change (CC) from Program Change.
 This value allows you to actively control parameters, such as volume.
 For instance, volume control commonly uses CC#7, where a value of 0 represents mute, 127 represents maximum volume, and all values in between represent different volume levels.